 - Do you simply need space to store food and cook/bake?
 How secure will your products be?
 Lock and key?

 - Does the kitchen have time slots available for the hours you need on a regular basis?

-- What storage space is available for your equipment or dry, refrigerated, or frozen foods?
+- What storage space is available for your equipment, packaging, dry, refrigerated, or frozen foods?

-- What additional services do commercial kitchens offer that’s included in the rental fees?
+- What additional services do commercial kitchens offer that are included in the rental fees?

-- Is there access to business consultants and support available to the kitchen participants?
+- Is there access to business consultants and support available to the kitchen renters?

 - Ask about training that might support your business.

 - Is the kitchen facility as interested in your success as their own?

 Gather information about the kitchen manager, security, parking for your vehicles, and if the facility is open 24/7.
 You want to ask about who to contact in the name of an emergency and will you have a key-card to access the facility when needed.